openNDS/openNDS/docs/source/config.rst

 If the client average data rate exceeds the value set here, the client will be rate limited.

 Values are in kb/s.

-If set to 0, there is no limit.

 Quotas and rates can also be set by FAS via Authmon Daemon, ThemeSpec scripts, BinAuth, and ndsctl auth.
 Values set by these methods, will override values set in the config file.